Flong: Etymology of the word flong

 Wilson notes that the word flong is an English phonetic form of the French word flan, which is pronounced in almost exactly the same way.
 The word is attributed both to Claude Genoux who used the word flan in his original patent to describe the papier-mâché matrix, and to James Dellagana, a Swiss stereotyper in London.
 Apparently, when living in Paris, Dellagana frequently visited a café where he would eat a pastry called a flan, which was built up of different layers.
 However, flan or crème caramel is a solid custard, and does not resemble the way in which the flong is built up, with layers of paper interspersed with paste, instead rather closely resembles another popular French dessert, mille-feuille, dating to the 16th century.

-Kubler states that the outside of France and England the general term for a papier-mâché mat was not a flong but a wet mat.
+Kubler states that outside of France and England the general term for a papier-mâché mat was not a flong but a wet mat.
 However, several technical manuals from the United States use the terms including Kubler himself and Partridge, as well as the United States Bureau of Labor Statistics 1929 study of productivity in Newspaper Printing.